leonardw/froxy/README.md

-# froxy - Flexible Proxy
+# froxy - Flexible Proxy and vhost

-A simple, flexible proxy library for Node.js.
+A simple, flexible proxy and vhost library for Node.js.

 Easily create HTTP request handlers for proxying to arbitrary hosts.

 Features:
 * Fast, efficient proxy using request and response pipes.
 * Create proxy request handler with a simple config.
+* Create vhost dispatch handler with a simple config.
 * [Express](http://expressjs.com)-compatible
 * Created handler is reusable in multiple servers or Express routes.
 * Allows setting of origin host, port, protocol